prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 ___

-#### Create your implementation from the interface PluginEventListener:
+#### Create your implementation from the interface PluginEventListener
 ```kotlin
 interface SampleCustomRendererEventListener : PluginEventListener {
     // Ensure that the name is the same as your plugin renderer